homeroom-live/homeroom/README.md

 - [ ] `withApollo` - component specific?
 - [ ] Setup section in Signup.
 Basic rights, termsofuse, agreement, notifications.
 I feel like it's nice intro.
 Might be to overwhelming.
 Seems like a must to make smooth signup process.
 - [ ] Email verificaiton before completing setup?
+- [ ] ClassCard implementation.
+- [ ] How should we indicate active page in Explore?
+- [ ] Improve selection in Explore - CODE.

 ## stream